South Philadelphia Shtiebel: History

 Hadas "Dasi" Fruchter was ordained by the Open Orthodox-affiliated Yeshivat Maharat in June 2016 upon completion of the Maharat Semikha Program.
 She served three years as assistant spiritual leader at Beth Sholom Congregation and Talmud Torah in Potomac, Maryland.
 With initial funding and support from Hillel International's Office of Innovation, private donors, and Start-Up Shul, an Open Orthodox-affiliated organization that builds institutions, Fruchter announced her plans in July 2018 to move to Philadelphia and open her own synagogue that "will look like a typical modern Orthodox congregation".

 Seeing the growing Jewish community in South Philadelphia and interest in additional local Jewish programming, Fruchter founded the South Philadelphia Shtiebel in 2019.
 The synagogue moved into a space at 1733 East Passyunk Avenue in March 2019, previously Philadelphia Scooters.

-The synagogue held its first prayer services on Friday night, July 19, 2019 with 80 in attendance.
+The synagogue held its first prayer services on Friday night, July 19, 2019, with 80 in attendance.

 The synagogue was unable to hold indoor gatherings in its storefront following Purim in March 2020 and through the COVID-19 pandemic in Philadelphia.
 Programming was offered online and limited services held in open outdoor spaces.
 In closing its Passyunk Avenue location, the synagogue announced its plans to move into a larger physical location when indoor activities proved safe to resume.
+During the pandemic, as many as 40 people would gather outside each Shabbat and meet in backyards, public spaces, parking lots, and a senior center bocce court.

-The synagogue relocated in 2021 to a building on South Juniper Street in the same neighborhood and continued its community activities including hosting an annual public Hanukkah lighting.
+The synagogue relocated in 2021 to a building on South Juniper Street in the same neighborhood.
+The community has continued to grow and organize community activities including hosting an annual public Hanukkah lighting, and in January 2026, an event showcasing the area's Jewish day school and after school education programs.

+As of 2026, the Shtiebel attracts approximately 175 attendees for Saturday morning services.
+The synagogue does not have mandatory dues but receives donations from households and individuals at whatever level they may afford, as well as sponsorships for community meals and programs.